|Nutrition Facts (per serving)|

 For stuffing techniques, check out how to make Polish sausage.
 The biggest difference between Hungarian and Polish sausage is the former is never boiled, just baked or sautéed.

-- 4 pounds boneless, well-marbled pork shoulder (cut according to your grinder's directions)
+4 pounds boneless pork shoulder, cut according to your meat grinder's directions

 In a small bowl, mix garlic, salt, pepper, paprika, and water, and set aside.

 Cold meat grinds more easily, so keep the meat refrigerated until ready to grind.
 Coarsely grind the meat in a hand-cranked or electric grinder.
 Place meat in a large bowl.

 Combine water-spice mixture with meat until thoroughly incorporated.
 To make sure the seasonings are just right, fry a small patty and taste.
 Some people like to refrigerate the meat mixture, covered, overnight before stuffing so it flavors, but that's not necessary.